-The AAC Lab is housed in UT Austin’s Department of Speech, Language, and Hearing Sciences in the Moody College of Communication.
-Our research aims to improve the efficacy of augmentative and alternative communication interventions for persons with severe speech and language impairment as a result of developmental and acquired conditions.
-Our research primarily focuses on adults with neurogenic communication disorders such as aphasia and children diagnosed with autism spectrum disorders and other developmental disabilities.
-We study the factors that influence the outcomes of technology-based AAC interventions.
-We use a combination of behavioral, perceptual, and electroencephalography measures to address these lines of inquiry.
-Ongoing research projects include investigations into the efficacy of AAC interventions in persons with aphasia, variables that influence outcomes of interventions with a speech generating device as part of a treatment package, and the efficacy of EEG-based brain-computer interface system with persons with developmental and acquired communication impairments.
+The Augmentative and Alternative Communication (AAC) Lab is housed in UT Austin’s Department of Speech, Language, and Hearing Sciences in the Moody College of Communication.
+Our research aims to improve the efficacy of technologically based AAC interventions for persons with severe speech and language impairment as a result of developmental and acquired conditions.
+Our work primarily focuses on adults with neurogenic communication disorders such as aphasia and children diagnosed with autism spectrum disorders and other developmental disabilities.
+We use a combination of behavioral, perceptual, and electroencephalography (EEG) measures to address these lines of inquiry.
+Ongoing research projects include investigations into the efficacy of AAC interventions in persons with aphasia, variables that influence outcomes of interventions with a speech generating device as part of a treatment package, and the efficacy of EEG-based brain-computer interface (BCI) system for communication.